A good listener with a practical outlook, Anton has become a trusted advisor for clients looking to protect and commercialise their innovations.

 - noted as a recommended individual in IAM Patent 1000 in 2023

 - named in The Legal 500’s Asia Pacific 2021 guide and elite ‘leading lawyers’ list

-- ranked as a patent star in New Zealand in Managing IP's IP Stars 2020 and IP Stars 2021
+- ranked as a patent star in New Zealand in Managing IP's IP Stars 2021

-Anton lectures in IP at the University of Auckland and Massey University, regularly speaks to industry groups and business incubators, and is a mentor in the ‘Business in the Community’ programme.
+Anton lectures in IP at the University of Auckland and Massey University, regularly speaks to industry groups and business incubators, and is a mentor for the ‘Business in the Community’ programme and 'Start Me Up' Aerospace New Zealand programme.
 He also speaks on IP at international conferences and events across Asia and Australia.
 In 2015, he developed and delivered the Asia Patent Attorneys Association’s (APAA) first ever 5-day long ‘Patent Surgery’ course, covering patent preparation, prosecution and strategy.
 Anton has been running this course since 2015 and has now trained over 120 patent attorneys on patent drafting.
 Anton has since been asked to lecture for World Intellectual Property Organization (WIPO) on patent drafting courses and has done so on four occasions now.
 He is also a co-author on the WIPO patent drafting manual exercise book.

-Anton joined the Advisory Committee of APAA in November 2018 and was voted on as the APAA New Zealand group president in August 2019.
+Anton was voted on as the APAA New Zealand group president in August 2019.

 - ME (Mech), University of Canterbury (1994)